GregoireHebert/docusign-bundle/doc/usage.md

 **Remote signature**
 - You'll get redirected to `docusign_callback` route.
 - DocuSign will asynchronously send the result to `docusign_webhook` route.

+**Clickwrap signature**
+- DocuSign will show an iframe to sign the document by a single click.

 Next: [Events](events.md)